syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/getting-started.md

 ## Run the application

-Run the application in the browser using the following command:
+Run the application in the browser by using the following command:

 ```
 npm start